 Arts and crafts are the perfect crowd pleaser for children that can keep them occupied for hours, every parents dream right!?
-It could be you simply need an activity to pass the endless days of summer break, or if you’re anything like me, you actually have a little soft spot for arts and crafts and can’t help but get involved too.
+It could be you simply need an activity to pass the endless days at home, or if you’re anything like me, you actually have a little soft spot for arts and crafts and can’t help but get involved too.

 Rule 1 of arts and crafts is you have to accept it’s going to get a little messy!
 Prepare for it by placing down sheets on the floor and work space, also make sure your little one’s clothes are protected with an apron.
 The key to fun arts and crafts is keep it simple, yes that means keep the paper mache for when they’re a little older!